 Price: $15.99 - website

-- Handles: High-grade 6.125-inch aluminium handles with dual ball bearing head and knurl grip that won't slip when you sweat.
+- Handles: High-grade 6.3-inch anodized aluminium handles with dual ball bearing head and knurl grip that won't slip when you sweat.

 These jump ropes are best for advanced jumpers who need a very fast ropes.
 These jump ropes are designed for speed skipping and double unders, and come with a variety of different cable types for different uses.